jeffreysorgen/golf-club-sensors/activity.md

 ## Next steps:
 ### [Set up](#setting-up-and-testing-the-sensors) BLE and Magnetometer (and document)
 **Learn how to edit Arduino sketches!**
+- What are the specific physical instruments needed to determine whether the motion has stopped.
+  - I could say, wait until all motion has stopped, but is there one in particular which 100% will say this?
+    - reduce the sample rate 50%

 #
 * Repeat EdX course material, do all TinyML assignments again